Address

 Every person makes purchases daily, whether for necessity or pleasure.
-What draws us towards making a purchase of a particular product oftentimes is due to the marketing work behind the product.
-With an MBA in Marketing career, you can help individuals, companies and brands create a successful marketing approach!
+What draws us towards making a purchase of a particular product often is the marketing work behind the product.
+With an MBA in a Marketing career, you can help individuals, companies, and brands create a successful marketing approach!

 Marketing professionals are passionate, outgoing, knowledgeable, and strategic.